JoaoArturCosta/ledgerly/README.md

 <a href="">
-  <h1 align="center">Ledgerly: Revolutionizing Financial Management</h1>
+  <h1 align="center">Kleero: Revolutionizing Financial Management</h1>
 </a>

 <p align="center">
-  Empower your financial management with Ledgerly - AI-driven insights at your fingertips.
+  Empower your financial management with Kleero - AI-driven insights at your fingertips.
 Optimize your finances effortlessly.
 </p>

 <p align="center">